Jews for Jesus

 Jews for Jesus is an international Christian missionary organization headquartered in San Francisco, California, that is affiliated with the Messianic Jewish religious movement.
 The group is known for its proselytism of Jews and promotes the belief that Jesus is the Christ and the Son of God.
 It was founded in 1970 by Moishe Rosen as Hineni Ministries before being incorporated under its current name in 1973.

-There are no Jewish religious authorities that consider Jews for Jesus to be a Jewish organization, mainly because the founder is an ordained Baptist minister.
-Rabbinical authorities point out that there is only one mention of the Old Testament (the Tanakh to Jews) in its "Statement of Faith".
-Additionally, the Supreme Court of Israel determined that Messianic Jews are not actually Jews as belief in Jesus as the Messiah is not a Jewish value.
-Instead, most Jews view Jesus either as a good Jewish teacher or as a false prophet, but most certainly a failed messiah claimant.
+Jewish religious and communal authorities do not recognize Jews for Jesus as a Jewish religious organization and regard its belief in Jesus as the Messiah as incompatible with Judaism.
+Jews for Jesus, however, maintain that belief in Jesus is compatible with Jewish identity.
+The organization's relationship to Judaism and its reception within Jewish communities have been subjects of longstanding controversy.

 History

-Jews for Jesus was founded by Moishe Rosen, a Jewish convert to Christianity who later went on to become a Baptist minister of the Hebrew Christian movement and a former member of the American Board of Missions to the Jews (ABMJ).
-The organization was formed in 1970 under the name "Hineni Ministries" as a subsidiary group of the ABMJ.
+Jews for Jesus was founded by Moishe Rosen, a Jewish convert to Christianity who later went on to become a Baptist minister in the Hebrew Christian movement and a former member of the American Board of Missions to the Jews (ABMJ).
+The organization was formed in 1970 under the name "Hineni Ministries" as a subsidiary of the ABMJ.
+By 1972 they were getting newspaper coverage as "Jews for Jesus", but the affiliation with ABMJ remained.
 In 1973, Rosen left ABMJ and incorporated his ministry as a 501(c)(3) non-profit organization under the name "Jews for Jesus".
 Originally, "Jews for Jesus" was one of the organization's several slogans, but after the media began to call the group "Jews for Jesus", the organization adopted the name.

-Rosen and members began conducting community outreach on streets and college campuses of San Francisco, California.
+Rosen and members of the organization began their ministry by conducting community outreach on streets and college campuses in San Francisco, California.
 In the following years, branches were established in New York, Chicago, and Boston.
-In 1978, the Jews for Jesus headquarters relocated to its current location in San Francisco.
+In 1978, Jews for Jesus relocated its headquarters to its current location in San Francisco.
 In 1981, the organization expanded internationally.
-According to the organization, as of 2021 it maintains offices in 13 countries and 15 cities around the world.
+According to the organization, as of 2026 it maintains offices in 11 countries and 15 cities around the world.

-Rosen remained Executive Director until 1996, when he stepped down to work full-time as a staff missionary.
+Rosen remained Executive Director of Jews for Jesus until 1996, when he stepped down to work full-time as a staff missionary.
 He was replaced by David Brickner, who held the position until May 2024.
 Aaron Abramson is the current Executive Director and CEO of Jews for Jesus.